c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 ### Added

 1. `bitstruct` a struct with a container type allowing precise control over bit-layout, replacing bitfields and enum masks.
-2. `fault` an enum type with unique values which are used together with optional.
+2. `fault` a constant with unique values which are used together with optional.
 3. Vector types.
 4. Optional types.
 5. `enum` allows a set of unique constants to be associated with each enum value.